 In psychology, ipsative measurement refers to a particular type of survey or assessment in which a respondent is forced to choose among several generally desirable options.
-Unlike normative tests, in which a respondent uses scaled answers to respond to questions, ipsative tests do not have an inherent scale within the question.
+Unlike normative tests, where a respondent answers questions with scaled responses, ipsative tests do not have an scale within the question.
 While normative tests can compare an individual to the norm or the population at large, ipsative tests compare a person with himself, and so highlight his (relative) strengths and weaknesses.

 The key assumption behind ipsative measurement is that a statement that is most true about us will also seem the most desirable.
 Ipsative testing is often called forced-choice testing.